RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/SampleSort/MPI_Speedup/SS_MPI_Perturbed_Speedup_comm.png" alt="MPI_Perturbed_Speedup_comm" width="325"/>

 #### comp_large
-The comp_large speedup graphs are almost picture perfect when talking about speedups found in the real world.
+The comp_large speedup graphs are almost picture-perfect when talking about speedups found in the real world.
 All input types see large speedups in the beginning as more processes are added for small numbers, but then plateau to various degrees once it reaches the point of diminishing returns at around 2^7 processes.
-As expected, the larger input sizes tend to achive better speedups as they allow the algorithm to better utilize the maximum allowed resources.
+As expected, the larger input sizes tend to achieve better speedups as they allow the algorithm to better utilize the maximum allowed resources.

 <img src="./Report_Images/SampleSort/MPI_Speedup/SS_MPI_Random_Speedup_comp_large.png" alt="MPI_Random_Speedup_comp_large" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Speedup/SS_MPI_Sorted_Speedup_comp_large.png" alt="MPI_Sorted_Speedup_comp_large" width="325"/>